BhuvaniRangesh/ML_Attacks/README.md

 6. Conclusion

 As AI is increasingly integrated into Security Operations Centers (SOC), the integrity of training data becomes a critical security frontier.
 This project proves that high accuracy (90%+) is a "false security" metric if a targeted backdoor exists.

+Built With: Python, Scikit-Learn, and structured with assistance from Gemini AI to simulate adversarial security scenarios.